 - Drivers who are distracted by GPS and delivery apps

 - Improperly loaded vehicles

 - Poor vehicle maintenance

 The big trucking companies and their insurance companies know every trick in the book when it comes to avoiding responsibility for the injuries their drivers cause.
-If you don’t have an experienced personal injury lawyer by your side, the insurance company won’t even take you seriously.
+If you don’t have an experienced Denton County, TX personal injury lawyer by your side, the insurance company won’t even take you seriously.

 Insurance companies are notorious for offering lowball settlements that won’t even cover the cost of your medical care.
 You don’t ever want to talk to an insurance agent without a lawyer present because they can use everything you say against you, and they might try to get you to sign a statement that will harm your claim.

 Our experienced Denton County delivery driver accident attorneys at The Lenahan Law Firm won’t let anybody take advantage of you.
 We’ll investigate your accident and file claims against anyone whose negligent behavior contributed to your injuries.